uwegeercken/rule_maintenance/README.md

 A transformation from Pentaho PDI containing Rule Engine steps may be imported.
 As a consequence the user does not need to type in field names and types - when writing rules or actions - but may select the fields from a dropdown.

+The application allows to use LDAP for authentication.
+Projects can be private or read-only.
+Roles can be setup that define access to projects and the other components.

+The latest version has enhanced user support: filtering on pages, storing filters and a calendar widget.

 Note 1: make sure that you have imported the database schema before you run the web application.

    Copyright (C) 2008-2015  Uwe Geercken